princejohnsantillan/minisend/README.md

 To send an email, make a post request to **/api/email**

-You may also add an attachment, make sure the key name is **attachments**
+You may also attachment multiple files, make sure the key name is **attachments**

 The file size limit is 10MB and the supported file types is similar to MailSend. https://developers.mailersend.com/api/v1/email.html#send-an-email